— About me, social media, and how to get in touch

 Dorsey Kaufmann is an artist living in Tucson, Arizona.

-Dorsey has received numerous awards for her artwork, including the University of Arizona School of Art’s Marcia Grand Centennial Sculpture Award, the UA College of Fine Art’s Medici Scholar Award, and the French National Center’s Interdisciplinary and Global Environmental Studies Student Award.
-She has presented her work at Biosphere 2, Tucson Museum of Contemporary Art, Arts in the Public Sphere National Conference in Boston, MA, and Arts Environments National Conference in Athens, GA, for the College Art Association in New York and Los Angeles, and has published in the International Journal of Science Education and the Journal of Risk Research.
+Dorsey has received numerous awards for her artwork, including the University of Arizona School of Art’s Marcia Grand Centennial Sculpture Award, the UA College of Fine Art’s Medici Scholar Award, and the French National Center’s Interdisciplinary and Global Environmental Studies Award.
+She has presented her work at the Biosphere 2, Tucson Museum of Contemporary Art, Duderstadt Gallery in Michigan, Arts in the Public Sphere National Conference in Boston, MA, and Arts Environments National Conference in Athens, GA, and for the College Art Association in New York and Los Angeles.
+She has published in the International Journal of Science Education (co-author) and the Journal of Risk Research (first author).

-She is an MFA candidate in Illustration and Design at the School of Art at the University of Arizona and works in Dr. Ramírez-Andreotta’s Integrated Environmental Science and Health Risk Laboratory as an Information Designer.
+She is an MFA candidate in the School of Art at the University of Arizona and works in Dr. Ramírez-Andreotta’s Integrated Environmental Science and Health Risk Laboratory.

 — Social Media